pootietang/farnsworth/README.md

 ###interactive mode
-interactive mode exposes the jukebox's internal state and allows you to control it manually as desired.
+interactive mode exposes the jukebox's internal state and allows you to control it manually as desired. two operating modes are possible:

+* auto -- hacks are cycled automatically
+* manual -- hacks run indefinitely, changing only when directed by user

 each hack in the listing is preceded by two properties:
 * **R**un count -- how many times this hack has been displayed so far